-The total installed capacity of renewables in the LHI's 36 SIDS partners accounted for about 2.75 GW by the end of 2017, of which more than 400 megawatts (MW) were installed since 2014, according to IRENA data.
-Those new installations included more than 250 MW of solar photovoltaics (PV) and of 50 MW of wind (see Figures 2, 3, and 4).
-Meanwhile, over USD 500 million was mobilised for renewable energy investments in SIDS during the same period.

-Notably, this means the initial LHI targets for capacity installation and funding mobilisation by 2020 have been exceeded, three years ahead of schedule.
+According to IRENA data, the total installed capacity of renewables in the LHI's 36 SIDS partners accounted for about 2.95 gigawatts (GW) by the end of 2018, of which 660 megawatts (MW) were installed since 2014.
+Those new installations included more than 400 MW of solar photovoltaics (PV) and 100 MW of wind (see Figures 2, 3 and 4).
+This means the initial LHI targets for capacity installation by 2020 have been exceeded ahead of schedule.

 Another key LHI objective is to ensure that participating SIDS develop renewable energy roadmaps.
 In general, SIDS have been proactive in developing policies and action plans to adopt renewables.
-Almost all SIDS partners in the LHI have included renewable energy as an important component in their energy strategies or national policy frameworks.
+Almost all SIDS partners in the LHI have included renewable energy as an important component in their national energy policy frameworks and strategies.